bitsdesarrollo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-architecture-introduction.md

 Redis can also serve as a centralized caching tool, allowing to share cache between Nuxeo nodes for various data sources and thus preventing invalidation issues.
 You may refer to the [Nuxeo and Redis]({{page page='nuxeo-and-redis'}}) page for all details.

-## FileSystem
+## File System

-Nuxeo stores binaries attached to the documents on a filesystem by default, that can be a shared filesystem, a NAS... more options are available depending on your target deployment.
+Nuxeo stores binaries attached to the documents on a file system by default, that can be a shared file system, a NAS, an Amazon S3 bucket, etc. More options are available depending on your target deployment.
 This is described in the [Storage Alternatives](#storage-alternatives) section below.

 ## Storage Alternatives